 - Buggy at times – the app is kinda meh, I’ve had the reset my units a few times for connection issues, and Bluetooth is, well, Bluetooth.
 I wish they would refine these aspects a little better for better stability, if possible.

 - The cables fuc*ing SUCK!
-The aux cables die very easily and I’ve had 4 die in less than 6 months… Unacceptable.
+The aux & charging cables die very easily and I’ve had 6 die in less than 2 years.
+Unacceptable.
 I shouldn’t have to spend another $10 to get a new cable to link the sub and speaker which won’t die at the slightest kink.
-Even my charging cables have started dying.

 They’re expensive – no getting around that.
 A full 2.1 setup will cost you upwards of 480 euros brand new.
 This is a lot of money and for half the cost you can get a pair of decent studio monitors.